willingtonkutar/JKUAT/GroupN_4_work/shopease/README.md

 After building the project, you can run the executable:
 ./shopease

+**second way..**
+Building the Project with g++
+You can also compile the project using the latest g++ compiler:

+1.Navigate to the project directory: cd /home/willy/JKUAT/GroupN_4_work/shopease

+2.Compile the project using g++: g++ -o shopease src/main.cpp src/admin.cpp src/customer.cpp src/product.cpp src/order.cpp src/user.cpp -I src/include
+3.Run the executable:
+./shopease

 **Features**
 Admin Login: Admins can log in using their user ID and password.
 Product Management: Admins can add, remove, and view products.